Krishna27Singh/BridgeCF/README.md

 * **The Hidden Prompt:** The C++ engine passes the calculated "bottleneck concept" to the Python backend.
 The backend constructs a strict system prompt.
 * **The Output:** The local LLM generates step-by-step, pedagogical hints that adapt to your exact skill level, all with **$0 cloud latency and zero cost**.

-### 4. Low-Level OS Optimization: Zero-Copy Memory Bridge
+### 4. Low-Level Optimization: Zero-Copy Memory Bridge
 A standard microservice architecture would rely on JSON serialization or `subprocess` calls to connect the Python web layer with the C++ math layer, resulting in heavy OS context-switching and heap fragmentation.

 BridgeCF bypasses this using **Foreign Function Interfacing (FFI)**.